-A takeaway is that we should slow down in our reading and when we finish a miracle, we ought to pause and say, “Jesus, show me what this is saying about you.”
+A takeaway is that we should slow down in our reading, and when we finish reading about a miracle, we ought to pause and say, “Jesus, show me what this is saying about you.”
 Fall down, worship him, and let it have its humbling and strengthening effect.
-I have a Christ who not only feeds 5,000, but gives 12 baskets to the 12 men who were distributing it.
+I have a Christ who not only feeds 5,000 but also gives twelve baskets to the twelve men who were distributing it.
 That is just huge.

 "When we finish reading a miracle, we ought to pause and say, 'Jesus, show me what this is saying about you.'"

 In other words, Jesus is saying, “I will take care of all your needs.”
 I think, frankly, that is the essence of what they missed.
 For the disciples, the point of the feeding of the 5,000 was the twelve full baskets left over.
 Through his miracle, Jesus is saying that if you go ahead and give away what you don’t have, you are still going to get everything you need.